Adoption Agency and Orphan Relief

 When all this is completed, a homestudy will be written for you and you will be sent two original copies.

 $1600 is the cost of our homestudy.
 Additional costs are travel to your home for the required home visit.
-Criminal clearances are $30 per person over age 18 payable to the Montana Department of Justice.
+Criminal clearances are $55 to $100 per person depending on how fast you want the results, payable to the Montana Department of Justice.
 Your packet will have detailed info on how to get criminal clearances.
 After a child is placed into your home, the cost of a post-placement report is $350 plus the same travel cost as you paid for the homestudy visit.
+For an international homestudy, there is a $75 training fee.

 While the state of Montana does not have many babies or children for private adoption, with a completed Montana homestudy, you may put your name into any adoption agency in the U.S. that places children.
 You are not limited to Montana.
 For this reason, Compassionate Hearts does not place children into adoptive homes, but we do homestudies, and we have suggestions of agencies in many states that have placed children with our homestudied families in the past.